khrynczenko/RadioStream/README.md

 ![logo](/resources/icon.png?raw=true)
 # RadioStream
+---
 Branches:
 **develop** [![CMake](https://github.com/khrynczenko/RadioStream/actions/workflows/cmake.yml/badge.svg?branch=develop)](https://github.com/khrynczenko/RadioStream/actions/workflows/cmake.yml)

-### Simple, fast and light-weight internet radio player for *Windows* and *Linux*.

-*RadioStream* is not being actively developed.
-I made it as a side project during my studies.
+**Please note that *RadioStream* is not being actively developed.
+I made it as a side project during my studies while my main focus was on learning new C++ related concepts.**

+---

+## Simple, fast and light-weight internet radio player for *Windows* and *Linux*.

 Do not consider master branch to be stable release, for now it contains the fundamental features in their basic form.